 Over his career, Hazelbaker has been heavily involved in the web and application development.
 At Eddie Bauer Inc., he was part of a team that developed the first online payroll forecasting tool used by over 500 retail stores and developed the first intranet used in the company.
 Hazelbaker earned his doctorate in Organizational Development in 2014 from the University of St. Thomas (MN).

-Kirk Kelly - Vice Chair of the Board
+Kirk Kelly - Interim Chair of the Board

 Kirk Kelly serves as the Associate Vice President and Chief Information Officer at Portland State University (PSU).
 There, he oversees a comprehensive IT department with campus-wide responsibilities covering data systems, networking, classroom AV, event support, the technology helpdesk, academic & research computing, enterprise software, and phone systems.